-In our active and restless environment, a great number of people see sleep as a luxury and not a necessity.
-People have no trouble shelling out long hours on the job, then includes other pursuits that can transform a busy day into an absolutely exhausting experience.
-There’s an opposing forces at work, so we interrupt our mental and physical recharge and sacrifice the quality of our sleep.
-When we eventually sleep the night, our frantic minds aren't really ready to rest.
+In our active and restless environment, a significant number of people see sleep as a luxury and not a necessity.
+People have no trouble shelling out long hours on the job, then includes other pursuits that can transform a busy day into an exhausting experience.
+There are opposing forces at work, so we interrupt our mental and physical recharge and sacrifice the quality of our sleep.
+When we eventually sleep the night, our frantic minds aren't ready to rest.

-Insomnia is a complicated disorder often associated with several different factors.
-Addressing those factors normally needs lifestyle adjustments.
+Insomnia is a complex disorder often associated with several different factors.
+Addressing those factors needs lifestyle adjustments typically.

 Whatever its cause, insomnia is regarded as the most common sleep problem among many people.
 Based on the National Sleep Foundation, 30 to 40 percent of adults said they are affected by periodic insomnia.
 About 10 to 15 percent express they have difficulty having a good sleep all the time.